AfricasTalkingLtd/africastalking-python/README.md

 #### Contribute

-1.Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
+1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.

-2.Fork the repository on GitHub to start making your changes to the master branch (or branch off of it).
+2. Fork the repository on GitHub to start making your changes to the master branch (or branch off of it).

 3. Write a test which shows that the bug was fixed or that the feature works as expected.